-Whether you have one or two basic questions about the lease you are already using or you’re starting from scratch, having access to an attorney with experience in landlord and tenant law can help you develop the documents you need to run a profitable rental business.
+Whether you have one or two basic questions about the lease you are already using or you’re starting from scratch, having access to a lawyer with experience in landlord and tenant law can help you develop the documents you need to run a profitable rental business.

 Educate yourself about core lease terms below, or get legal help now.

-Given the investment you’ve made and the potential problems that can arise once you have a tenant occupying your rental unit, when you can have an attorney review the lease and provide legal advice for the price of one business lunch, it’s a total no-brainer.
+Given the investment you’ve made and the potential problems that can arise once you have a tenant occupying your rental unit, when you can have a lawyer review the lease and provide legal advice for the price of one business lunch, it’s a total no-brainer.